kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/3-azure-architecture.md

 Ex.: East US has an official location of Virginia, but there will be more than one datacenter there.

 ### "Latency defined perimeter"
 Latency is the time it takes data to travel.
-Also means that datacenters are not "too far" from each other.
+Also, means that datacenters are not "too far" from each other.

 ### Regional low-latency network
 A fiber connection between data centers in the region.